 2. Be thoughtful in your messaging

-It’s an unpredictable time.
-People are nervous and unsure about the future.
+While things are starting to reopen it is still an unpredictable time.
+People remain nervous and unsure about the future.
 Be sensitive to this fact when communicating with your audience, acknowledging the current challenges and being empathetic and authentic.
 Your brand personality matters now more than ever – and it has the potential to make you stand out while building and fostering loyalty.
 The key is to craft messages that reflect the times and provide value to people.
 Be sure to monitor the social channels and online communities too so you can stay across your audience’s attitudes and the things that are important to them.
 If you feel your planned messaging is going to miss the mark, change it!
 Don’t wait and hope for the best.

 3. Focus more on connection

 Sticking to the same old plan isn’t going to work.
-People’s priorities and attitudes aren’t what they were a few months ago, and unless you’re selling something that’s in high demand right now, now’s not the time to push for sales.
-People are spending longer on social media and the web and are craving interesting content while they’re restricted to their homes – so give it to them.
+People’s priorities and attitudes aren’t what they were this time last year, and now’s not the time to push for sales, particularly given the challenging economic state.
+People are spending longer on social media and are craving interesting content while things slowly move forward – so give it to them.
 Deliver content that showcases your brand values and personality and work on building genuine connections with new and existing customers.
-You can then nurture these people in the future and, when the time is right, push them towards conversion.
+You can then nurture these people via different channels and, when the time is right, push them towards conversion.

-Giving your audience something that they want can go a long way in improving sentiment towards your brand, building trust and ensuring you stay front of mind during this time – vital for when things pick up again.
+Giving your audience something that they want can go a long way in improving sentiment towards your brand, building trust and ensuring you stay front of mind now and in the future.

 4. More top of funnel content

 If your digital strategy has generally relied on bottom-of-the-funnel conversion ads, it may be time to reconsider that approach if you haven’t already.
 Redirect your efforts into top-of-funnel activity that can drive new traffic to your site such as articles, videos, white papers and other pieces of content.